oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/GettingStarted/fpga_compile/README.md

 The FPGA emulator is the fastest method to verify the correctness of your code.
 The FPGA emulator executes the SYCL* device code on the CPU.
 The emulator is similar to the SYCL* host device, but unlike the host device, the FPGA emulator device supports FPGA extensions such as FPGA pipes and `fpga_reg`.

+#### FPGA Simulator

+The FPGA simulator is the fastest method to verify the correctness of the gerenated RTL.
+The FPGA simulator executes the SYCL* device code in an RTL simulator (e.g. Questa*).
+The host code still runs on the CPU as it would when targetting an FPGA.
+When using this flow, the generated exectuable will launch the simulator and inject the obtained results in the host execution.

-There are two important caveats to remember when using the FPGA emulator.
+There are two important caveats to remember when using the FPGA emulator and the FPGA simulator.
 *  **Performance is not representative.** _Never_ draw inferences about FPGA performance from the FPGA emulator.
 The FPGA emulator's timing behavior is uncorrelated to that of the physical FPGA hardware.
 For example, an optimization that yields a 100x performance improvement on the FPGA may show no impact on the emulator performance.
 It may show an unrelated increase or even a decrease.
 * **Undefined behavior may differ.** If your code produces different results when compiled for the FPGA emulator versus FPGA hardware, your code most likely exercises undefined behavior.
 By definition, undefined behavior is not specified by the language specification and may manifest differently on different targets.